gertjana/Loraley/README.md

 to start
  - optionally configure address/ports in application.conf
  - `sbt run` or
- - `sbt assembly` and then `java -jar target/scala_2.11/udp-streaming-test.jar`
+ - `sbt universal:packageBin` to create a zip distribution unpack and run `bin/loraley``

 run as a cluster
- - create multiple fat jars using `sbt assembly` with in each an unique application.conf
+ - create multiple distributions using `sbt universal:packageBin` and put an unique application.conf in each
   - enable udp on only one
   - make sure http and hazelcast ports are unique
   - start all with `java -jar name-of.jar`